Pet insurance is one of those products you don’t think of until you need it. By then, it’s too late.

 ASPCA’s primary competitive advantage is its generous preventative care plan.
 Routine visits and vaccines can rack up to ~$300 annually, but for $9.95 per month the ASPCA will cover you for up to $250 of those expenses, so it’s essentially a half-off coupon.

 Plus, you can trust the ASPCA to provide rock-solid customer service and truly care for your pet’s health.
 After all, love and support for our four-legged friends is their mission!

 Nationwide is dedicated to providing competitive pet insurance; after all, they even had the foresight to swoop in and snag the domain petinsurance.com.

 Nationwide offers excellent rates, customer service, and robust coverage through their three primary plans.
 The Major Medical plan covers accidents, illness, medication, and some hereditary conditions, while the Pet Wellness plan covers preventative care like exams, vaccines, and flea/heartworm protection.
 However, you can combine both into their robust Whole Pet with Wellness plan.

 Finally, Nationwide is one of the scant few pet insurance providers that covers exotic pets.
 If you’ve got a bird, reptile, or rodent at home, you can cover their bills through Nationwide.

 Summary of the best pet insurance companies of 2023

 Pet insurance provider Pets covered Monthly premium Unique features

 Lemonade Cats and dogs Starting at $10/month

-with a 10% discount if you have home insurance with Lemonade
+with a 10% discount if you have home or car insurance with Lemonade

 Sign up in seconds, super-fast claim payment, access to expert medical advice via chat, award-winning customer service, leftover money is donated